joshdadev/mute.js/README.md

 - Autocreates Mute role if it does not exist
 - Checks if user already has mute role
-- Permission loc is customizable if you ever wanna let your members mute each other
+- Permission lock is customizable if you ever wanna let your members mute each other